Infusing known operators in convolutional neural networks for lateral strain imaging in ultrasound elastography: Materials and Methods

 \subsection{Network architecture and training}

-We employed MPWC-Net++ \cite{tehrani2021mpwc}.
-The network architecture is shown in Fig. \ref{fig:error_map}.
-The training schedule is similar to \cite{kz2022physically}, known operators are not present in the training and only employed during the test.
+We employed MPWC-Net++ \cite{tehrani2021mpwc} which has been adapted from PWC-Net-irr \cite{hur2019iterative} for USE.
+The network architecture with the added known operators is shown in Fig. \ref{fig:net}.
+The training schedule is similar to \cite{kz2022physically}, known operators are not present in the training and only employed during the test phase.
+The known operators are added in different pyramid levels.
+This has the advantage of correcting lateral displacements in different pyramid levels.
+The known operators are added to the last 3 pyramid levels (there are 5 pyramid levels in this network) since the estimate in the first 2 pyramid levels are not accurate enough and adding the known operators would propagate the error.
+The hyper-parameters' values of unsupervised training and the known operators are given in Supplementary Materials.